The Objectives of Punishments in Sexual Crimes: An Islamic Perspective (Book)

 Brief Overview

-The book The Objectives of Punishments in Sexual Crimes: An Islamic Perspective, penned by Rahim Nowbahar, is among the books of judicial jurisprudence with a focus on sexual crimes.
-This book was first published by the Islamic Sciences and Culture Academy in 2010 (1389 SH) in 408 pages.
+The Objectives of Punishments in Sexual Crimes: An Islamic Perspective, authored by Rahim Nowbahar, is a notable work in the field of Islamic judicial and penal jurisprudence (fiqh al-qaḍāʾ), with a specific focus on sexual offenses.
+The Islamic Sciences and Culture Academy first published this 408-page volume in 2010 (1389 SH).

 Structure of the Book